AhmedHamdyAmeen/AhmedHamdyAmeen/README.md

 ### Hi there 👋

+I am a dedicated and skilled Full Stack Java Developer with 3 years of experience building an enterprise-level mission-critical application in the payment industry.
+I enjoy learning new technologies and concepts and utilizing what I learned to solve people's problems, this is my job, a Problem Solver.

 <!--
 **AhmedHamdyAmeen/AhmedHamdyAmeen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.